cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/listeners/CloudletVmEventInfo.rst

 of
 ^^

-.. java:method:: static CloudletVmEventInfo of(double time, Cloudlet cloudlet, Vm vm)
+.. java:method:: static CloudletVmEventInfo of(EventListener<? extends EventInfo> listener, Cloudlet cloudlet, Vm vm)
    :outertype: CloudletVmEventInfo

    Gets a CloudletVmEventInfo instance from the given parameters.

-   :param time: the time the event happend
-   :param cloudlet: the \ :java:ref:`Cloudlet`\  that fired the event
-   :param vm: the \ :java:ref:`Vm`\  where the Cloudlet is or was running into, depending on the fired event, such as the \ :java:ref:`OnUpdateCloudletProcessing <Cloudlet.addOnUpdateProcessingListener(EventListener)>`\  or \ :java:ref:`OnCloudletFinish <Cloudlet.addOnFinishListener(EventListener)>`\

-of
-^^

-.. java:method:: static CloudletVmEventInfo of(Cloudlet cloudlet, Vm vm)
-   :outertype: CloudletVmEventInfo

-   Gets a CloudletVmEventInfo instance from the given parameters.
 The \ :java:ref:`getTime()`\  is the current simulation time.

+   :param listener: the listener to be notified about the event
    :param cloudlet: the \ :java:ref:`Cloudlet`\  that fired the event
    :param vm: the \ :java:ref:`Vm`\  where the Cloudlet is or was running into, depending on the fired event, such as the \ :java:ref:`OnUpdateCloudletProcessing <Cloudlet.addOnUpdateProcessingListener(EventListener)>`\  or \ :java:ref:`OnCloudletFinish <Cloudlet.addOnFinishListener(EventListener)>`\

 of
 ^^

-.. java:method:: static CloudletVmEventInfo of(double time, Cloudlet cloudlet)
+.. java:method:: static CloudletVmEventInfo of(EventListener<? extends EventInfo> listener, double time, Cloudlet cloudlet)
    :outertype: CloudletVmEventInfo

    Gets a CloudletVmEventInfo instance from the given parameters.
 The \ :java:ref:`Vm <getVm()>`\  attribute is defined as the \ :java:ref:`Vm`\  where the \ :java:ref:`Cloudlet`\  is running.